FireworksProject/jfdi/docs/applications.md

 	config.vm.synced_folder "./webapps/myapp_com", "/webapps/myapp_com"

-The next entry in the Vagrant file is to add your app to the Chef run list:
+Decide on a port number and add the app to the forwarded ports:

-	chef.add_recipe "myapp_com"
+	config.vm.network :forwarded_port, guest: 8012, host: 8012

-The next thing you'll need to do is create a Chef cookbook in the `cookbooks/` directory of this repository and make sure the name matches the name you just used in `chef.add_recipe`.
+The next thing you'll need to do is create a Chef cookbook in the `cookbooks/` directory.

-Lastly, you need to add the Chef recipe and any authentication keys to `~/.jfdi/server.json`.
+Lastly, you need to add the Chef recipe and any authentication keys to `~/.jfdi/local_server.json` and `~/.jfdi/server.json`.

 ## Application Specific Instructions